How does a late payment affect your credit score?

 Always make sure there’s enough money in your bank or building society account before a payment is due, and fix any problems that could affect your Direct Debits as quickly as possible.

-Do late mortgage payments affect credit scores?
+Do late mortgage payments affect credit reports?

 A late mortgage payment can significantly impact your credit score since your mortgage is likely to be one of the most substantial financial commitments you have.